Get the latest on events, programming, collection highlights, and other information in the museum’s monthly newsletter.

 Docent volunteers are educators trained to further the public’s knowledge and understanding of the museum collections.
 They deliver tours and talks, and create a welcoming environment for museum visitors.

-Docent volunteers must be at least 16 years of age, have excellent customer service and public speaking skills, attend a 10-week training course, and pass a tour review with the Assistant Educator.
+Docent volunteers must be at least 16 years of age, have excellent customer service and public speaking skills, attend a 10-week training course, and pass a tour review with the Museum Educator.

 Programming volunteers engage visitors at activity tables in the galleries.
 This includes giving talks about a daily topic, handling Education Collection objects, and leading crafts.